 Why consider rose cut over the more popular brilliant cut?Thanks to their flat base and customizable facet pattern, rose cut diamonds can be cut into almost any shape – even completely irregular shapes.
 So, if you’re looking for a super unique stone shape, rose cut may be the answer!

 Also, rose cut diamonds look larger than brilliant cuts with the same carat weight.
 Without the pointed bottom, all the carat weight ends up in the top face of the diamond, resulting in larger looking stone.
 Who can resist that!

 Ponder on gold color

 Do you love the rosé hue of rose gold, the sunlit gleam of yellow gold, the icy magic of white gold, or the buttery glimmer of Peach Gold?If you’re set on one hue of gold, this can help narrow down your salt & pepper search – you can look for a stone that shines brightest with your chosen gold!
 If you’re open minded on gold color, save this step for later.

 Read our ‘Ultimate Guide to Gold & Precious Metals’ for more information on each option.

 Salt, Pepper, or Both?

 Most people tend to fall in three salt & pepper camps – those who love deep, dark starry night peppery stones, those who love ethereal icy white salty diamonds, and those in the middle who love a light grey, dusk-is-falling mix of salt and pepper.
-Take a browse through our salt & pepper rings and loose salt & pepper diamonds to see which end of the spectrum you gravitate towards.
+Take a browse through our salt and pepper rings and loose salt and pepper diamonds to see which end of the spectrum you gravitate towards.